mhart/kinesis/README.md

 ### kinesis.listStreams([options], callback)

-Returns an array in the callback with the list of all stream names for the AWS account
+Calls the callback with an array of all stream names for the AWS account

 ### kinesis.createReadStream(name, [options])

-Returns a read stream for the given Kinesis stream
+Returns a readable stream for the given Kinesis stream

 ### kinesis.createWriteStream(name, [options])

-Returns a write stream for the given Kinesis stream
+Returns a writable stream for the given Kinesis stream

 ### kinesis.request(action, [data], [options], callback)